Amazon PPC Advertising

 Negative targeting is not essential for manual campaigns because you can simply stop (pause or archive) specific keyword or product targets in manual campaigns.

 After running ad campaigns for 2 weeks or more, I like to check on their performance.
-This can be done 2 ways:
+This can be done a few ways:

 - Downloading the Search Term report for the last 14 to 60 days as a spreadsheet.

-To tune my ad campaigns, I look for the following:
+To tune my ad campaigns in Seller Central, I look for the following:

-- Campaigns with high ACOS, or worst, campaigns with no ACOS because there are clicks and spend but zero sales.
+- Campaigns with high ACOS and campaigns with no ACOS because there are clicks and spend but zero sales.
 I prioritise dealing with campaigns with high spend, no ACOS (but with clicks and spend), then ACOS from highest to lowest.

 - Within each campaign, identify the customer search terms and product targets (ASINs) with ≥8 clicks and no sales (if the listing is new with no reviews, then give it more leeway, perhaps ≥12 to 15 clicks with 0 sales before taking action as the conversion rate will generally be lower relative to social proof).
 For automatic campaigns, find these by clicking on Campaign (Name link) > Ad Group (Name link) > Search terms (in the left menu bar), then sort by the table header for Clicks or Spend (click twice on the table header to sort by descending, highest to lowest).